-- 5.67 The strategic priorities for transport are: - a. promoting choice by developing alternatives to the car - b. maximising accessibility - c. containing congestion levels - d. improving air quality - e. improving road safety - f. supporting economic objectives through demand management measures and sustainable travel initiatives. - 5.68 The application site is within walking distance of local bus services providing connections to other parts of Sheffield and South Yorkshire.
-Therefore, sustainable transport links are available from the application site to the wider area. - 5.69 Within Deepcar itself there are also a number of services, including local shops, doctors and schools, as detailed in Table 3 of this Statement. - Policy CS 64: Climate Change, Resources and Sustainable Design of Developments - 5.70 All new buildings and conversions of existing buildings must be designed to reduce emissions of greenhouse gases and function in a changing climate.
+- 5.49 The strategic priorities for transport are: - a. promoting choice by developing alternatives to the car - b. maximising accessibility - c. containing congestion levels

+- d. improving air quality - e. improving road safety - f. supporting economic objectives through demand management measures and sustainable travel initiatives. - 5.50 The application site is within walking distance of local bus services providing connections to other parts of Sheffield and South Yorkshire.
+Therefore, sustainable transport links are available from the application site to the wider area. - 5.51 Within Deepcar itself there are also a number of services, including local shops, doctors and schools, as detailed in Table 3 of this Statement.
+Further evidence on this matter is provided within the Transport Assessment submitted with the application.

+Policy CS64: Climate Change, Resources and Sustainable Design of Developments

+- 5.52 All new buildings and conversions of existing buildings must be designed to reduce emissions of greenhouse gases and function in a changing climate.
 All developments will be required to: - a) achieve a high standard of energy efficiency; and - b) make the best use of solar energy, passive heating and cooling, natural light, and natural ventilation; and - c) minimise the impact on existing renewable energy installations, and produce renewable energy to compensate for any loss in generation from existing installations as a result of the development. - All new buildings and conversions of existing buildings must be designed to use resources sustainably.
-This includes, but is not limited to: - d) minimising water consumption and maximising water re-cycling; - e) re-using existing buildings and vacant floors wherever possible;

-- f) designing buildings flexibly from the outset to allow a wide variety of possible future uses; - g) using sustainable materials wherever possible and making the most sustainable use of other materials;
+This includes, but is not limited to: - d) minimising water consumption and maximising water re-cycling; - e) re-using existing buildings and vacant floors wherever possible; - f) designing buildings flexibly from the outset to allow a wide variety of possible future uses: - g) using sustainable materials wherever possible and making the most sustainable use of other materials:

-- h) minimising waste and promoting recycling, during both construction and occupation. - 5.71 This policy is contrary to paragraph 95 of the Framework, which requires consistency with the Government's guidance on zero carbon buildings policy and nationally described standards, rather than local ones.
+- h) minimising waste and promoting recycling, during both construction and occupation. - 5.53 This policy extends control considerably beyond the areas suggested in paragraph 149 and 150 of the Framework.
+Paragraph 150 requires that any local requirements should reflect the Government's policy for national technical standards.